How-to Make a Birch Bark Basket

 birch-bark-basket-vase-peters

-Cathryn’s birch bark basket vase
+Cathryn’s woven birch bark basket vase

 woven birch bark heart basket-Peters

-Woven birch bark heart basket
+Woven birch bark heart basket made from scraps

 Peters-birch-bark-antler-basket